 The inner Sydney network supplies electricity to more than 500,000 customers in Australia's biggest city.
 Parts of the network are over 50 years old and are approaching the end of their serviceable life.
 Powering Sydney's Future is TransGrid's response to this ageing network and increasing electricity demand in a growing Sydney.
 A reliable electricity network is essential to support growth, and we are working towards a solution to ensure inner Sydney's needs are met now and into the future.
-TransGrid's plans include a network and non-network solution.
+The Potts Hill to Alexandria transmission cable project is a crucial part of this solution.

 What is the Potts Hill to Alexandria transmission cable project?